Good Manufacturing Practices (GMP) is a system to ensure that the product manufactured is produced consistently with high quality standards.

 To meet the expectations of the regulatory agency some basic principles of GMP need to follow by the industry.

-10 Basic Principle of Current Good Manufacturing Practices (cGMP):
+10 Basic Principles of Current Good Manufacturing Practices (cGMP):

 Let’s understand all principles,